-If you have a sedan there is a digital clock located in the center of the instrument panel, above the center air outlets.
+Your vehicle has a digital clock.
+If you have the wagon, the clock is located in the center of the instrument panel below the air outlets.
+If you have a hatchback, the clock is located in the center of the instrument panel above the air outlets.
 When the ignition is turned to ACC or ON, the time is displayed in the digital clock.
 There are three adjusting buttons for the digital clock: